Watermelon Couscous Salad

 The original recipe for this Watermelon Couscous Salad was given to my by my sister, who got it from the recipe section of Detroit Free Press article about Israeli Couscous.

-She said she prepared it several times this summer for potlucks and picnics, and got rave reviews, many requests for the recipe, and no leftovers.
+She said she prepared it several times for potlucks and picnics, and got rave reviews, many requests for the recipe, and no leftovers.

 Since watermelon is one of my favorite fruits to eat just plain, I’ve been trying other ways of using it this summer.
 The Watermelon Salsa I made was tasty and well liked by my guests, so I was anxious to try this Watermelon Couscous Salad.